 Option 1 No change Information Considered Analysis of the following was carried out: market-wide costs, market wide quality, market-wide capacity, service occupancy, peak activity, service users, and other uses of the service.
-Finance The net operational saving to the Council of the implementation of this proposal is detailed in the table below: 2016/17 2017/18 2018/19 2019/20 2020/21 £000 0 0 0 0 0 Pros and Cons of Option Delivery of identified outcomes Pros The option could deliver an improvement in the overall quality of services, if the current action plan is implemented.
-Cons The option does not deliver an increase in the range of services people can buy with a personal budget The option will not contribute to an increase in the number of people directing and coordinating their own care The option will not contribute to a reduction in the Council's overall workforce The option does not represent a shift away from the internal provision of these services The option will not deliver any of the savings included in the Council Business Plan and Budget 2016+.
-Additional considerations The Laurels is not fit for purpose in the long term and needs major refurbishment or refurbishment to modern stand y £1.5mto carry o ards.
-Property Ser out. rvices estimate th nis will cost Stakeholders engaged.
-A range of internal stakeholders have been consulted.
-Permission is sought to consult, to enable a wider range of external stakeholders to be consulted, including service users, sta TACES TO BE COUST acca, melaumg Recommendation Following initial a implementation be • s not preferred fo or Principal Reason for Decision The option does i not deliver signific cantly against the identified outcor nes.
+Finance The net operational saving to the Council of the implementation of this proposis detailed in the table below: of this proposal 2016/17 2017/18 2018/19 2019/20 2020/21 £000 £000 £000 £000 0 0 0 0 0 Pros and Cons of Option Pros The option could deliver an improvement in the overall quality of services, if the current action plan is implemented. f services, if the The option does not deliver an increase in the range of services people can buy with a personal budget The option will not contribute to an increase in the number of people directing and coordinating their own care The option will not contribute to a reduction in the Council's overall workforce The option does not represent a shift away from the internal provision of these services The option will not deliver any of the savings included in the Council Business Plar and Budget 2016+.
+Additional considerations eople directing rall workforce vision of these • The Laurels is not fit for purpose in the long term and needs major refurbishment to bring it up to modern standards.
+Property Services estimate this will cost approximately £1.5mto carry out.
+Stakeholders engaged. ave been consulte ed.
+Permission is sought to f external stakeho service users, sta , 3 Recommendation Following initial analysis by the Council this Option is not preferred for implementation but is subject to consultation. or Principal Reason for Decision cantly against the identified outco mes.